-Since definitions of 'Satellite-based Broadcasting' and 'Ground-based Broadcasting' have been differentiated based on the medium of transmission, the definitions of SBBs and GBBs should also be based on the same premise.
+As the difference between "Satellite-based broadcasting and "Ground based Broadcasting "has been made on the basis on medium of transmission, the definitions of SBBs and GBBs should also be based and differentiated on the same parameter.

-It for this reason that in the response to Question 1, the definitions of SBBs and GBBs have been appended along with the definitions of 'Satellite-based Broadcasting' and 'Ground-based Broadcasting' respectively.
+Hence in response to Question 1, the definitions of SBBs and GBBs have been attached along with the definitions of 'Satellite-based Broadcasting' and 'Ground-based Broadcasting' respectively.

-In addition to above, the following distinction needs to be passed on to Ground based broadcasters.
+Along with it, the following distinction needs to be passed on to Ground based broadcasters.

 - 1. Simple licensing and registration process as compared to Satellite based Broadcasters - 2.
-Minimum eligibility criteria needs to be imposed. - 3.
-Must carry and Must provide regulatory conditions not required to be imposed. - 4.
-GB Channels should not be included in the ratings being declared or made available by TV rating agencies. - Q3.
+Minimum entry barrier conditions need not to be imposed. - 3.
+Must carry, must provide regulatory conditions need not required to be imposed. - 4.
+GB Channels should not be included in the ratings being declared or made available by a TV rating agency.

+Q3.
 Under the scope of GBBs, should all terrestrial transmission medium(s) (excluding satellite communication) such as fibre, broadband, cloud, etc be permitted?
 If not, please provide detailed justification for your response.